-According to the General Penal code, gambling in Iceland has some implications.
+According to the General Penal Code, gambling in Iceland has some implications.

-Article 183 - "Any person who makes gambling or betting, or inducing other persons to indulge in them, his or her livelihood, shall be fined …1) or imprisoned for up to 1 year in the case of a serious offence.
+Article 183: "Any person who makes gambling or betting, or inducing other persons to indulge in them, his or her livelihood, shall be fined …1) or imprisoned for up to 1 year in the case of a serious offence.
 It shall be decided by a court judgment whether gains from gambling or betting are to be returned or confiscated."

-Article 184 - "Any person who earns income, directly or indirectly, from having gambling or betting take place in premises under his or her control shall be fined …1) or imprisoned for up to 1 year."
+Article 184: "Any person who earns income, directly or indirectly, from having gambling or betting take place in premises under his or her control shall be fined …1) or imprisoned for up to 1 year."

-What are the exceptions
+What are the exceptions?

 Action Plan 2020

-As of 2020, the Icelandic government created a thorough document explaining everything they need to do to create a safe environment for players in Iceland.
+As of 2020, the Icelandic Government created a thorough document explaining everything they need to do to create a safe environment for players in Iceland.

 Here's the summary:

-- Online gambling (bingo, sweepstakes and lottery) - In Iceland, gambling activities were lacking supervision until the money laundering unit of the Directorate of Internal Revenue (DIR) took over supervision in 2019, according to the 2018 Anti-Money Laundering Act.
+Online gambling (bingo, sweepstakes and lotteries): in Iceland, gambling activities were lacking supervision until the Money Laundering Unit of the Directorate of Internal Revenue (DIR) took over responsibility in 2019, according to the 2018 Anti-Money Laundering Act.

-- Slot machines - Suffer from a lack of supervision and also a lack of risk awareness.
-From 2020 onwards, the Icelandic government wants to publish guidance on:
+Slot machines: this sector suffers from a lack of supervision and also a lack of risk awareness.
+From 2020 onwards, the Icelandic Government wants to publish guidance on:

 What's new in 2023